 Master bedroom (with bathroom) and twin bedroom, both with TV/DVD; second bathroom with shower all on ground floor.
 Twin bedroom has sliding glass doors to separate enclosed patio and outdoor shower.
 Second twin bedroom is upstairs.
 All linens, towels, beach towels, sand toys and chairs provided.
 Safe, residential street, ideal for a family of up to 8 or 2 couples/families sharing.

-Two minutes to picturesque harbor at cove, 5 minutes to private saltwater beach, 10 minutes to public South Cape Beach and two lakes.
+Two minutes to picturesque harbor at cove, 1/2 mile to private saltwater beach, 10 car minutes to public South Cape Beach and two lakes.

-Spend evenings at The Marketplace with live music on weekends, miniature golf, the best lobster roll on the Cape, small shops and art galleries.
-Minutes away also from from Mashpee Commons, a stylish outdoor mall where you can enjoy upscale shopping, dining and summer entertainment.
+Spend evenings at The Marketplace 2 mi away with live music on weekends, miniature golf, the best lobster roll on the Cape, small shops and art galleries.
+10 Car minutes away you find Mashpee Commons, a stylish outdoor mall where you can enjoy upscale shopping, dining and summer entertainment.
 Mashpee boasts the Children's Museum, golfing, beaches, boating (public boat ramps), biking and hiking trails and Indian folklore in an area of natural beauty combined with modern conveniences.

 |Size||Sleeps up to 8, 3 bedrooms|